 - The state of Michigan is comprised of 58,110 square miles (150,504 km²) of land, 38,575 square miles (99,909 km²) of Great Lakes waters and 1,305 square miles (3,380 km²) of inland waters with a total area of 96,716.11 sq mi (250,493.57 km2).
 The Great Lake along with four other small lakes bordered the state, so it possesses a number of lighthouses.

 - In 1622, the first Europeans that explore the territory were with Étienne Brûlé’s expedition.
 After more or less five decades, the French settlement was founded on the site where Père Jacques Marquette established Sault Ste.
 Marie, making Michigan the base for Catholic missions

-- Michigan’s capital city is Lansing yet the largest territory is Detroit.
+- Michigan’s capital city is Lansing, and the largest city is Detroit.
 The highest point is Mount Arvon while Lake Erie as the lowest point.

 - Aside from automobiles, Michigan is also known for producing blueberries, cherries, apples, grapes, peaches, wines, sugar beets, navy beans, and soybeans.
-Plus, its famous citizens Avery Brundage (businessman, sportsman), Thomas Dewey (public official), Edna Ferber (author), Henry Ford (industrialist), Will Kellogg (businessman), and Charles Lindbergh (aviator).
+Plus, its famous citizens Avery Brundage (businessman, sportsman), Thomas Dewey (a public official), Edna Ferber (author), Henry Ford (industrialist), Will Kellogg (businessman), and Charles Lindbergh (aviator).

 Key Statistical Information On Michigan

 Became a State

 Detroit, Grand Rapids, Warren, Sterling Heights, Flint, Lansing, Ann Arbor, Kalamazoo